-Planned Area 15 should be developed as a single anti-sDevelopment should be subject to approval of a Master Plan Public and private development opportunities in Planned Area 15 can best be achieved with a coordinated and planned approach to development.
+Pianned Area 15 should be developed as a single nate Development should be subject to approval of a Master Plan.

+Public and private development opportunities in Planned Area 15 can best be achieved with a coordinated and planned approach to development.
 To this end, a Master Development Plan should be submitted for public review and City approval as a prerequisite to any development.
 The Master Plan should encompass all properties under common ownership within and adjacent to Planned Area 15, setting forth the major features of all future development.
 Subsequent to Master Plan adoption, development may be proposed and approved by the City as a single unit or in phases, provided that each phase is reviewed to ensure Master Plan compliance.
-Delete Section

-See affactors Replace with new section Development elsewhere along the shoreline i
+See affactor Replace with new section Sheet Development elsewhere along the shoreline as discussed.